 This is far and away the largest-scale breach we have ever seen, and once again passwords (and of course the hackers) are to blame.
 When is it time to say enough is enough?
 As consumers, we can follow best practices all that we want, but passwords will only ever go so far to protect us as a security standard.
 When will organizations step up to the plate and start providing higher-level security?
 Why not now?
 Take our quick poll below…

-Like you, CX and biometrics expert Brett Beranek – Senior Principal Solutions Marketing Manager, Enterprise – is fascinated by transformative technologies that have a real impact on our lives.
-With over a decade of experience in the customer experience and biometrics space, Brett brings strategic and tactical insights to organizations wishing to deliver a better experience to their customers via innovative technologies.
+Like you, CX and biometrics expert Brett Beranek – Director Product Strategy, Enterprise – is fascinated by transformative technologies that have a real impact on our lives.
+With over fifteen years of experience in the customer experience and biometrics space, Brett brings strategic and tactical insights to organizations wishing to deliver a better experience to their customers via innovative security technologies.

 Prior to joining Nuance, Brett a technologist and entrepreneur by education and passion, successfully introduced several disruptive technologies to the health-care, IT and security markets, including as a partner of facial recognition firm Viion Systems and member of Genetec’s management team, a security firm that transformed the video surveillance market.
 Brett also currently serves on the advisory board of high-tech healthcare startup GaitTronics.